yiii0/yiii0/README.md

 ### About Me

 - 🎓 B.S.
 Student in Applied Artificial Intelligence at Seoul National University of Science and Technology
+- 🎓 Double Major in Electrical and Information Engineering
 - 🧠 Interested in Physical AI, Computer Vision, Deep Learning, and Reinforcement Learning
 - 🤖 Aspiring to build intelligent systems that perceive, reason, and interact with the physical world
 - 🌍 Incoming Exchange Student at Amsterdam University of Applied Sciences (2026–2027)